Miss Alabama USA

 Miss Alabama USA, previously known as Miss Alabama Universe, is the beauty pageant that selects the representative for the state of Alabama in the Miss USA pageant, and the name of the title held by its winner.
 The pageant is directed by RPM Productions.

 Alabama's most successful placement was in 1967, when Sylvia Hitchcock was crowned Miss USA.
 She later went on to be crowned Miss Universe 1967 as well.
 Alabama's most recent placement was in 2023, when Sophie Burzynski placed Top 20.

-The current Miss Alabama USA is Kennedy Whisenant of Birmingham, who was crowned on September 20, 2025 at Bologna Performing Arts Center in Cleveland.
-Whisenant represented Alabama at Miss USA 2025.
+The current Miss Alabama USA is Samantha Havenstrite of Birmingham, who was crowned on July 11, 2026 at Mississippi State University in Starkville.
+Havenstrite will represent Alabama at Miss USA 2026.